Take a tour of this Topsail Beach Condo with a top to bottom makeover including new flooring, paint, and bathroom fixtures.

 I painted the “We’re Always on Beach Time” sign for her collage.

 The after is simple but elegant.
 An oval dining table allows for better flow around the table.
+And the new light fixture is perfect for the elevated decor.

 The living room was frump-alicious with lumpy sofas and more dated decor.